Writing Your EU-Style CV

 Common Pitfalls That Cost Candidates the Shortlist

-• Missing the deadline by hours.
+- Missing the deadline by hours.
 EPSO and agency deadlines are at 12:00 Brussels time on the published date and the system locks at the second.
-Submit at least 24 hours early — server outages on closing day are common.
+Submit at least 24 hours early, because server outages on closing day are common.

-• Inconsistent dates between CV, Talent Screener and degree certificates.
-The validation phase compares fields automatically; a one-month discrepancy between your declared employment and your contract end date can lead to disqualification.
+- Inconsistent dates between CV, Talent Screener and degree certificates.
+The validation phase compares fields automatically, and a one-month discrepancy between your declared employment and your contract end date can lead to disqualification.

 EU Application FAQ